 White kitchens provide an excellent backdrop for changing art, cabinet hardware, appliance styles, and even lighting.
 They’re like a blank palate you can always use as a jumping-off point to reinvigorate your kitchen each year.

-Islands are also a kitchen feature that provides space, efficiency, and convenience.
+Kitchen islands are also a feature that provides space, efficiency, and convenience.
 They make great focal points for everyone who likes to congregate in the kitchen to visit (and who doesn’t?).
 They can be customized with wine fridges, dishwashers, composting bins, storage — really anything you’d need.
 If you’ve got the space, go for it.